-The Student Survey is not designed for Year 1-4 students, but some schools may wish to include Year 4 students.
+The Student Survey is not designed for Year 1-4 students, but some schools may wish to include Year 4 students so facility for students in Year 4 has been included.
 A decision will need to be made about students’ literacy levels and whether extra teacher support is needed.
 For ideas about including students with special learning needs in the W@S self-review, see Guidelines for consulting with students with special learning needs.

 What do we do if we only have small numbers of students in each class?

 To protect students' privacy and to ensure that the report data is meaningful, W@S reports are only produced for an entire school, a class or a sub-group of students (e.g., boys and girls) if there are 15 or more students in any one of these categories.
 If your school is very small or you have less than 15 students at each year level you will be able to access the School at a Glance report but not the Aspects at a Glance or Items at a Glance reports (see W@S reports).
 If your school has less than 15 students in total in Years 5-13, we suggest you give students a copy of the survey and use this as a starting point for discussions which can feed into a self-review process.

 - Who should complete the SSRT and Teacher Survey?

 - Consulting widely and collecting a range of data

 - Consulting in a range of ways with different stakeholders

 Who should complete the SSRT and Teacher Survey?